KarazhanSucks/subsyncerr/README.md

 This project could not have come into fruition without these amazing [open-source projects](#credits), written by awesome people.

 ## Features
-* Great turnout for non-English subtitles, thanks to ``subsync's`` ability to sync them to already synced English subtitles, which evidently achieve better results.
+* Great results for non-English subtitles, thanks to ``subsync's`` ability to sync them to already synced English subtitles, which evidently achieve better results.
 * Simple concept, aimed to work as universally as possible, while also keeping the setup process easy to follow.
-* Downloaded subtitles get added as entries in a ``CSV``-file, enabling Bazarr to work independently from ``subsyncerr``.
+* Downloaded subtitles are saved as entries in a ``CSV``-file, enabling Bazarr to work independently from ``subsyncerr``.
 * Separate ``CSV-file`` used for temporarily storing bad subtitles to blacklist while Bazarr-API is unreachable, ensuring that nothing gets swept under the rug.
-* Blacklisting of bad unsyncable subtitles, only leaving successfully synced subtitles.
+* Blacklisting of bad unsyncable subtitles, leaving only successfully synced subtitles.
-* Prerequisites for file permissions and Bazarr-API access before running ``main.py``, to ensure everything works as expected.
+* Prerequisites for file permissions, Bazarr-API access, and other requirements before running ``main.py`` to ensure everything functions correctly.
-* Logs stored for ``subsync`` and ``subcleaner``, making troubleshooting easier.
+* Logs are saved for both ``subsync`` and ``subcleaner``, making troubleshooting easier.
-* Although rare, subtitles that can't be synced by ``subsync``, because of either a bad media file or an unsupported language, will get added as an entry in ``failed.txt``, a list for subtitles requiring manual intervention.
+* Although uncommon, subtitles that can not be synchronized by ``subsync``, due to either a bad media file or an unsupported language saved in ``failed.txt``, which is a list for subtitles needing manual adjustment.
 * [Language verification](https://github.com/mdcollins05/srt-lang-detect) on subtitles against language code in filename, in which case it detects another language, it will get blacklisted and a new subtitle will be requested.
 This has in my experience proven to be necessary.
 * [Subtitle ad-remover](https://github.com/KBlixt/subcleaner) built-in, can be optionally enabled.